 The lingering smoke particles make it difficult to remove the foul odor.
 It also means you’ll still perceive the smell of smoke for a while if you don’t do anything about it.

-Smoke also can seep into your HVAC ducts, wiring, pipes, and any other crevices.
+Smoke can also seep into your HVAC ducts, wiring, pipes, and crevices.
 Soot, the carbonaceous particles produced by the items burnt in the fire, can also get into small cracks, fibers, and various surfaces.

 How Do You Get the Smoke Smell Out of a House After a Tiny Fire?